-COFA 2082 Studio Research - S1 or S2 T2 C3 Animation
+COFA 2082 Studio Research - S1 or S2 T2 C8 Animation

-Prerequisite and Co-requisite: Students must have successfully completed requirements for progression to Semester 2 of the course.
+Students must have successfully completed requirements for progression to Semester 2 of the course.

 This subject is designed to enable students to understand and employ a range of basic animation techniques.